FamilySearch/gedcomx/drafts/2012-03-23-gedcomx-project-refactor.md

 Even so, some might find the purpose of the GEDCOM X project to be kind of boring.
 Maybe you were hoping for a model for stating research goals.
 Or maybe you'd like to see a standard Web service interface for genealogical data.
-Or maybe you'd like to see how large-scale field-based record data can be exchanged between clients that do image extraction.
+Or maybe you'd like to see how large-scale, field-based record data can be exchanged between clients that do image extraction.

 That's where extension projects come in.